d0k/mappedfile/README.markdown

 ==========

 MappedFile allows you to create a simple read-only file mapping in an object-oriented cross-platform way.
-It may be used to read in *small* files completely in memory without the performance penalty of read syscalls.
+It may be used to read *small* files completely in memory without the performance penalty of `read` syscalls.

 Usage
 -----
-MappedFile is designed to be as minimal as possible and though easy to use.
+MappedFile is designed to be as minimal as possible and thus easy to use.
 The following example shows this by loading a shader into OpenGL.